kenmarsh/QGIS-Website/source/site/getinvolved/translate.rst

 GUI Translation
 ---------------

-The QGIS interface is natively programmed in English.
-However, at this moment over fourthy other languages are already available.
+The QGIS interface is natively programmed in English though it is currently available in over forty languages.

 To start QGIS with the appropriate localization, run qgis with the option ``--lang=<language code>`` or change localization in QGIS under :menuselection:`Settings -> Options -> Locale`.

-If you want to find out if your language is already present in QGIS Applications or who is currently working on your language you have to take a look in the :menuselection:`Help -> About -> Translators` Box in the QGIS Desktop Application.
+If you would like to check whether or not your desired language is included with QGIS Applications, or who is currently working on your language, please go to :menuselection:`Help -> About -> Translators` Box in the QGIS Desktop Application.

-You will also find the progress of the translation there (but remember in every "stable" version it will always stay at the same level).
-For finding the current percentage of translation you will either have to install the nightly build of QGIS or checkout the source code of QGIS.
+There you can also check on the progress of the translation.
+But remember, with each "stable" version, the level of progress represents a snapshot of the translation work at the time of version release.
+To find the current percentage of translation, you can either to install the nightly build of QGIS or checkout the source code of QGIS.

-The entire interface contains over ten thousand pieces of text and a complete translation will take days if not weeks to be finished.
-Besides that, the rapid development of the application continuously causes new and edited texts to be translated.
-A huge effort and your help will be appreciated!
+Please keep in mind the entire interface contains more than ten thousand pieces of text, so a complete translation requires days if not weeks of effort.
+Additionally, the rapid development cycle of the application continuously produces new and edited texts to be translated—a huge effort and your help would be greatly appreciated!

 .. _becoming-translator:

 Becoming a translator
 ---------------------

-The QGIS project is always looking for people who are willing to invest some more time translating QGIS into a foreign language - even perhaps to coordinate the translation effort.
+The QGIS project is always looking for people who are willing to invest their time translating QGIS into a foreign language—even perhaps to coordinate the translation effort.

-We are trying to improve our project management process and spread the load more evenly between people who each have a specific area of responsibility, so any contribution you have to make will be greatly appreciated.
+We are trying to improve our project management process and spread the load more evenly among people, with each person having a specific area of responsibility.
+So, any contribution you have to make will be greatly appreciated.

-If you would like to nominate yourself as a coordinator for a new language please go ahead.
-If more than one person nominate themselves as coordinator for the same language, please contact each other and resolve how you will manage your efforts.
+If you would like to nominate yourself as a coordinator for a new language, please feel free to do so.
+In the event more than one person nominates themselves as coordinator for a particular language, we ask you to please contact one another and resolve how you will manage your efforts.

 Please contact the :ref:`Translation team leader <gui-translation>` or :ref:`Community Assistant <community-resources>` to see your name entered in